Vet Jobs - Worldwide

 Please click here to see photos!

-Key duties, responsibilities and requirements:
+Key duties, responsibilities and requirements include:

 - Undertaking a range of surgical procedures (with a high percentage of spay and neuter surgeries.